ShravanJ/ShravanJ/README.md

 I'm a Software Development Engineer at Charles Schwab in Austin, TX

-- 🔭 Specializing in building high performance backend systems built using .NET, Pivotal Cloud Foundry, and Aerospike NoSQL database
+- 🔭 Specializing in building high performance backend systems using .NET, Pivotal Cloud Foundry, and Aerospike NoSQL database
 - 📫 Want to get in touch?
 Shoot me an email: shravan@shravanj.com